graphcore-research/tessellate-ipu/README.md

 </div>

-# JAX IPU **Experimental** Addons
+# Tessellate IPU library

 [**Features**](#features)
 | [**Installation guide**](#installation)
 | [**Quickstart**](#minimal-example)
 | [**Documentation**](#documentation)

+:red_circle: :warning: **Non-official Graphcore product** :warning: :red_circle:

-JAX IPU :red_circle: **experimental** :red_circle: Addons is a collection of tools to bring low-level Poplar IPU programming to JAX and Python.
+Tessellate for IPU is a small library bringing low-level Poplar IPU programming to Python (JAX, and Pytorch in the near future).

 The package is maintained by the Graphcore Research team.
 Expect bugs and sharp edges!
 Please let us know what you think!

 ## Features

-At the moment, the package features one module [`tile`](jax_ipu_experimental_addons/tile/README.md) bringing low-level Poplar IPU programming to JAX (and is fully compatible with the standard JAX API).
+At the moment, the package features one module [`tile`](tessellate/tile/README.md) bringing low-level Poplar IPU programming to JAX (and is fully compatible with the standard JAX API).
 More specifically:

 * Control tile mapping of arrays using `tile_put_replicated` or `tile_put_sharded`
 * Support of standard JAX LAX operations at tile level (using `tile_map_primitive`)